saattrupdan/saattrupdan.com/src/about.md

 Welcome to my website! 👋

-I'm currently working at the Alexandra Institute as a Senior AI Specialist, where I'm spending half my time conducting machine learning research and the other half helping out Danish companies with their machine learning needs.
+I'm currently working at the Alexandra Institute as a Senior AI Specialist, where I'm spending half my time conducting research and the other half helping out Danish companies.

 I have an academic background, with a Ph.D. in Mathematics and a Postdoc in Machine Learning, and also several years of industry experience in the public and private